Free Physicals Offered for Rochester Area Students

 Immunizations will be provided free of charge by the Monroe County Department of Public Health for those covered by Medicaid or Child Health Plus/Family Health Plus, students without health insurance or adequate coverage and Native Americans.
 Students should bring their immunization records.

 The physicals are provided courtesy of the Center for Advocacy, Community Health, Education and Diversity and the Department of Emergency Medicine at the University of Rochester Medical Center.
-The School of Medicine and Dentistry has provided free physicals to more than 1,500 students in the last five years.
+The School of Medicine and Dentistry has provided free physicals to about 2,000 students in the last six years.
+For more information, call 585-275-7203.